International Services, Programs and Responsibilities

 The two most common non-immigrant visa categories used by these individuals include the J-1 Exchange Visitor category, and the H-1B Temporary Worker category.
 It is the role of each international services office to work with academic units that invite J-1 scholars to its campus to ensure that they receive the required document (DS-2019) needed to obtain the J-1 visa abroad, enter the U.S. legally, and remain in legal status throughout their stay at the University.

-It is the role of the IC on the Ann Arbor campus to handle all immigration related work for H-1B petitions on all three campuses.
+It is the role of the IC on the Ann Arbor campus to handle all immigration related work for employment-based non-immigrant (ie: H-1B, TN, E-3, O-1) and immigrant (ie: green card) petitions on all three campuses.
 Also, if international faculty or staff members are already present in the U.S., the IC on the Ann Arbor campus works with the hiring unit to enable the faculty or staff member to come to U-M in the appropriate non-immigrant status to be legally employed.
 In these cases, IC staff members provide immigration advice and guidance to the inviting departments and to international staff and faculty; and ensure compliance with all government regulations affecting these individuals.

 C. Education Abroad